-Marsh and barrier island restoration rely on placement of large quantities of sediment on existing substrate that often are compressible.
+Marsh and barrier island restoration rely on placement of large quantities of sediment on existing substrates that often are compressible.
 At the same time, the emplaced sediment also compacts in time.
 Engineering design of restoration projects require knowledge of background subsidence rates, the relationship between surface loading and subsurface consolidation, and settlement of the fill after placement.
-The Caminada - Moreau Subsidence Study (CMSS) was conceptualized, planned, developed, and undertaken to evaluate the existing geological profile of deltaic deposits at foreshore, dune, and backshore locations along the Caminada Moreau headland, evaluate natural subsidence near the restoration site, and monitor consolidation settlement after placing sediment for restoration of Caminada Headland beach.
-This attempt to quantify consolidation settlement is a first-of-its-kind study as no direct measurements of subsidence and its partitioning with depth had been previously attempted (Byrnes et al., 2015).
+The Caminada - Moreau Subsidence Study (CMSS) was conceptualized, planned, developed, and undertaken to evaluate the existing geological profile of deltaic deposits at foreshore, dune, and backshore locations along the Caminada - Moreau headland, evaluate natural subsidence near the restoration site, and monitor consolidation settlement after placing sediment for restoration of Caminada - Moreau Headland beach (CPRA 2021).
+This attempt to quantify consolidation settlement is a first-of-its-kind study as no direct measurements of subsidence and its partitioning with depth had been previously attempted (Byrnes et al., 2015: Rosati, 2009).

-This Three-Phased study was funded by CIAP and formed a part of the Performance Evaluation and Science Monitoring Project.
-A Phase 4 final report was submitted to CPRA in mid-2016, Phase 5 measurements were completed in February 2017.
-Fenstermaker & Associates completed a another sets of survey in April 2018 survey following the same procedures described in the Phase

-4 final report by Gahagan & Bryant.
-A high-accuracy leveling survey was conducted for each 10 anchor locations relative to the control benchmark (CMS-BM-01) to an accuracy of ± 0.03 feet.
+This first 3 phases of the study were funded by CIAP and formed a part of the Performance Evaluation and Science Monitoring Project.
+An evaluation of localized sediment consolidation associated with placement of 3.62 million cubic yards of sand for the Caminada Headland Restoration Project (BA-0045) along coast in south Louisiana was initiated in February 2012.
+A Phase 4 final report was submitted to CPRA in mid-2016.
+Phase 5 measurements were completed in February 2017.
+Fenstermaker & Associates completed another set of surveys in April 2018 and in March 2020 following the same procedures described in the Phase 4 final report by Gahagan & Bryant (GBA, 2016).
+A high-accuracy leveling survey was conducted for each 10 anchor locations relative to the control benchmark (CMS-BM-01) to an accuracy of ±0.03 feet (Figure 10).
 Survey results documented continued consolidation settlement at all depths in the sediment column at all locations; however, the rate of change decreased as a function of depth and time after fill placement (Table 2).
 A general trend of decreasing consolidation settlement also is consistent with geotechnical estimates of consolidation.